 Therefore, the glute maximus serves an important function in the top range of the squat in order to bring the hips into full extension.

-In the squat, keeping the hip abducted will ensure your knees track over your toes properly.
-Without having a strong glute medius your knees might cave in during the squat, which would increase the amount of shear force at the knee joint.
+Keeping the hip abducted in the squat will ensure your knees track over your toes properly.
+Without a strong glute medius, your knees might cave in during the squat, increasing the amount of shear force at the knee joint.

 Adductor Magnus (Inner Thigh)

 The adductor magnus muscle of the inner thigh also has a role in hip extension.

 It performs a similar function to the glute maximus, which allows the hips to extend fully.
 However, it plays more of a role in the mid-range of the squat before the glutes take over for the final hip extension.

 Furthermore, the adductor magnus will work more to extend the hips if you have a wider stance squat, such as in a sumo squat, and less if you take a narrow (shoulder-width) stance.